thorsten/phpMyFAQ/documentation/documentation.md

 **5.11. <a id="5.11"></a>Backup**

 Using the backup function it is possible to create a copy of the database to a single file.
 This makes it possible to restore the FAQ after a possible "crash" or to move the FAQ from one server to another.
 It is recommended to make regular backups of your FAQ.

 *   **backup data**
     A backup of all **data** will include all entries, users, comments, etc.
 *   **backup logs**
     The sessions of visits and the adminlog will be saved (i.e. all **log** files).
 This information is not necessary for running phpMyFAQ, they serve only statistical purposes.

+To backup the whole data located on your web server you can run our simple backup script located in the folder /scripts.

 [back to top][64]